larevolucia/chaptr/README.md

 ### Design Rationale

-- **Modular design**: Each app reflects a distinct domain of the system and aligns with a major feature group (search, authentication, interaction, UI).
+- **Modular design**: Each app reflects a distinct domain of the system and aligns with a major feature group (search, authentication, interaction, monitoring).
 - **Separation of concerns**: Each app encapsulates its own models, views, and templates.
 - **Maintainability**: Clear boundaries reduce complexity and improve readability.
-- **Scalability**: Supports future extensions (e.g., a social/friendship app) without disrupting core architecture.
+- **Scalability**: Supports future extensions (e.g. a social/friendship app) without disrupting core architecture.

 ---